-When it comes to improving your reflective listening, it comes down to two techniques: paraphrasing and mirroring.
+Improving your reflective listening comes down to two techniques: paraphrasing and mirroring.
 In this article, we'll be going over the do's of reflective listening and exercises to help you become a better listener.

 So, what's the difference between listening and reflective listening?
 Reflecting listening can be described as paraphrasing and restating both the feelings and words of the speaker.
 The purposes of reflecting are:

 Reflective listening appears deceptively easy, but it takes practice and skill.
 When it comes to reflective listening exercises, listener should try these techniques to build up their listening skills.

 Mirroring: A form of reflective listening that involves matching and repeating almost exactly what the speaker says in the conversation.

 Mirroring is short and simple.
 This reflective listening exercises shows the speaker you're trying to understand their thoughts and feelings to the tee.
 Eventually, it will prompt the speaker to clarify their perspective and continue the conversation.
 However, avoid over-mirroring.
 Using the speaker's exact words too much may come off distracting.

 "Everything in writing begins with language.
 Language begins with listening."